 Here’s how long you can expect Apple Watch Series 3’s battery to last in a range of scenarios, courtesy of Apple’s battery information page:

 - The Apple Watch Series 3 LTE model should get three hours of talk time when paired to an iPhone and just over an hour when connected to LTE.

 - The Apple Watch Series 3 lasts an estimated 10 hours during indoor workouts and four hours during indoor workouts, or a maximum of four hours with both LTE and GPS enabled.

 - The Apple Watch Series 3 can stream music for 10 hours when paired to an iPhone via Bluetooth.

-A new Quickstart interface provides one-tap access to workouts like High Intensity Interval training and swim workouts, and a refreshed Activity app with notifications that tracks your progress toward fitness goals.
+A new Quickstart interface provides one-tap access to workouts like High Intensity Interval training and swim workouts, and a refreshed Activity app with notifications tracks your progress toward fitness goals.